XC0R/SA4D/README.md

 ## 🦾 Updates
 - 7/07/2024: Initialize the project.
-Code will available within this month.
+Code will be available within this month.

 ## 📑 Citation